-A discussion of traditional ethical theories, principles and meta-ethical concerns will provide the necessary background required to explore a variety of controversial issues such as euthanasia. abortion, and the new reproductive technologies.
-Objective and critical reflection about the issues will be developed into active discussions by the students.
+A discussion of traditional ethical theories, principles and meta-ethical concerns will provide the necessary background required to explore a variety of controversial issues such as euthanasia, abortion, and the new reproductive technologies.
+Objective and critical reflection about the issues will be developed into active discussions by the communication of findings.

-Prerequisite: Permission of instructor.
-Physical Examination for Allied Health NSG 3345 Professionals (2)
+NSG 3345 Physical Examination for Allied Health Professionals (2)

 Focuses on physical examination of individuals by allied healthcare professionals as a means of collecting data for use in the making of clinical decisions.
-Emphasizes acquisition of knowledge and skills required to perform health assessments focusing on physical, psychosocial, and cultural components of individuals at various ages and communication of findings
+Emphasizes acquisition of knowledge and skills required to perform health assessments focusing on physical, psychosocial, and cultural components of individuals at various ages and